Stay away from CloudFlare

 A non-exhaustive list of "real" mitigation providers (note that I am not making any particular recommendations):

 - OVH (not as a separate service, but their entire network is covered)

 You'll want to avoid anything HTTP-specific (as it will be prone to the same privacy issues as CloudFlare), and opt for layer 3/4 mitigation only.
 Another option, if you're running at a larger scale, is to purchase mitigation appliances and just set up your own mitigation infrastructure.
 This will not be cheap and require some serious connectivity, but beyond a certain point it'll be more cost-effective.
 If you're looking for a WAF, run one on your own backend server(s) and/or loadbalancer(s).
 There's no benefit to doing this remotely, really.
 Even something relatively simple like ModSecurity will cover a wide array of problems.

 If you're looking to save bandwidth: don't bother.
 Traffic costs virtually nothing nowadays, and saving a few dollars by having another provider cache your assets hardly outweighs having the privacy (and potentially security) of all your users compromised.
 If you find traffic to be expensive, you should probably look for a different provider - some providers (like AWS) notoriously overcharge for it.

 If you're looking for better performance: CloudFlare doesn't really provide that to begin with.
 There's an extra hop for non-static assets, and depending on the location of your server and users, it can actually slow things down.
 If your performance is really critical to the millisecond - and chances are, it isn't - look into hosting providers that offer anycast.

-Another plug-in simply detects CloudFlare and lets you know: Detect CloudFlare plug-in
+This Firefox plug-in detects CloudFlare and lets you know: Detect CloudFlare plug-in